neelsmith/cite-write/docs/index.md

 - analyzing corpora in ancient Greek
 - analyzing corpora in Latin
 - analyzing corpora in Lycian

+### Editing texts

+- using the `CitableTeiReaders` module to create citable content from a variety of document formats
+- using the `EditionBuilders` module to create univocal editions from multivalent source documents

 ### Managing archives of citable content